Telescopes

 Henry Brinton Telescope

-- Built by George Calver in 1889
+- A 317mm Newtonian reflector built by George Calver in 1889.

-- In 2008 it was passed on to Slindon College in Arundel
+- In 2008 it was passed on to Slindon College in Arundel.